Brussels Sprouts, Bacon, and Goat Cheese Pizza

 This post may contain affiliate links.
 Please read our disclosure policy.

-Mix up pizza night with this white pizza topped with garlic oil, shredded Brussels sprouts, crisp bacon, and creamy goat cheese.
+Brussels Sprouts, Bacon, and Goat Cheese Pizza is a twist on pizza night with a white pizza topped with garlic oil, shredded Brussels sprouts, crisp bacon, and creamy goat cheese.

 Meet my new favorite pizza.
 It’s topped with Brussels sprouts!
 I know that Brussels sprouts are a hard sell on their own, but probably even more so on pizza.
 It seems strange, but it’s totally great.
 Those shredded sprouts get all tender and golden and nearly sweet in a super hot oven.
 Combine them with crisp bacon and the tangy goodness of goat cheese?
 Even Brussels sprouts doubters will like this one!